mdew192837/cc-django/README.md

 1. First, create a virtual environment by doing the following:
 	a. https://virtualenv.pypa.io/en/latest/userguide/
 	b.
 Ensure that you are using a `virtualenv` with `Python 3.6 or greater`, as the app uses format strings which are only supported then.
+2. Ensure that you are working on the virtual environment you just created.
+You can ensure you are doing so as there will be displayed the name of your virtual environment inside parentheses before the command prompt line.
+Ex. `(myvirtualenvname) $`
+3. Download the code and unzip it.
-2. Navigate to the project directory root (`/`).
+5. Navigate to the project directory root (inside the `cc-django` folder using `cd cc-django`).
-3. Install all the requirements by running `pip install -r requirements.txt`
+6. Install all the requirements by running `pip install -r requirements.txt`

 #### Part 2 - Setting up Postgres
 You will need to setup a Postgres server running locally, create a database and user that has the permissions to edit the database (read and write to it).